zhumingcheng697/GuessTheNumber/README.md

 # GuessTheNumber

 GuessTheNumber is a currently standalone watchOS app that allows the user to guess numbers with the “AI” in the app, or randomize a number, color, or boolean value.
-The app takes advantage of latest technologies including `SwiftUI`, `SF Symbols`, watchOS complications, and Siri watch face shortcut donation.
-GuessTheNumber has also been localized for English, Simplified Chinese, Traditional Chinese and Russian, and I plan to bring Japanese localization to the app in the future as well.
+The app takes advantage of the latest technologies including `SwiftUI`, `SF Symbols`, watchOS complications, and Siri watch face shortcut donation.
+GuessTheNumber has also been localized for English, Simplified Chinese, Traditional Chinese, Russian, and Japanese.

 ## Installation